Time It Takes Drugs to Leave the Body

 Other personal factors like race can also be involved in how drugs are processed out of the body.
 The journal Nature publishes that genetic contributors related to race can play a role in how medications and drugs are metabolized.

-Biological factors can be involved in how long a drug may stay in your system.
+Other factors that affect how long a drug stays in your body include:

 Detox is when drugs process out of the body.
 When drug dependence is significant, withdrawal symptoms can be painful and even potentially life-threatening.
 It can take some time for your brain to stabilize after using drugs, especially when drug dependence is a factor.